top of page

 In cases where one parent is completely absent or has minimal involvement, but the applicant cannot claim sole responsibility (e.g., recent separation), the application becomes highly complex.
 The Home Office assesses factors like the length of separation, the day-to-day caregiver, and who has consistently provided support.
 This is where expert guidance is likely required.

 Book a 1-Hour Consultation to triage these complex scenarios.
 Follow the link for more information about our 1-hr.
 Appointment service.
+Note: If you start with a Triage appointment and decide to move to Full Representation, the cost of your consultation is fully credited toward your application fee.

 While the Sole Responsibility definition is universal, the application route adds specific layers of complexity.
 Caseworkers use a structured 'matrix' to evaluate the claim based on the sponsor’s status: